 - Referral to D.A.R.T.

-- Funds were allocated to each program to support professional development and resources ($5000 for each program from surplus).
+- Funds were allocated to each program to support professional development and resources

 - Consultation with Itinerant staff regarding self-regulation (equipment, resources, co-planning, etc.).